? Table of Contents

 Solution:

-- Go to Settings and scroll to the bottom
+- Go to Settings → Tools

 - Click Run Database Migration